ehlesp/smallab-k8s-pve-guide/G041 - Backups 05 ~ UrBackup 02 - Clients setup and configuring file backups.md

       By default, the updates of the client software won't ask the user for its permission.

     - `Soft client quota`\
       Storage space quota applied to the backups of each client during cleanups.
-Any backups that go over this quota and also beyond the minimal number of file or image backups configured for clients will be removed from the server.
+Any backups that go over this quota, and also beyond the minimal number of file or image backups configured for clients, will be removed from the server.

-    For this guide, the page was left configured like this:
+    For this guide, the page is left configured like this:

     ![UrBackup server Settings General Client options tuned](images/g041/urbackup_server_settings_general_client_tuned.webp "UrBackup server Settings General Client options tuned")